The emergence of Einstein gravity from topological supergravity in $3+1$D

 where $\beta^{ab}_{\ \ \mu\nu}$ is quantum fluctuation around the classical background.
 Strictly speaking, $\beta^{ab}_{\ \ \mu\nu}$ should include fluctuations of $e^{a}_{\mu}$.
-However, in order for both parts to be manifested general coordinate transformation covariant, we extracted the part containing $h$ in the $\beta$ to recover $\overline{e}$ to $e$.
-Thus $\beta$ is obviously a tensor under general coordinate transformation.
-If we take the flat spacetime limit with $\overline{e}^{a}_{\mu}=\delta^{a}_{\mu}$ and only consider the quantum fluctuation contributed from $h$ up to quadratic order, $S_B$ will become the linearized Einstein action:

-Here we omit the fluctuation $\beta$ because it acquires mass$\sim \lambda/l_p$ and the average $\langle \beta^2\rangle^{1/2}/B $ will be suppressed by the volume.
+However, in order for both parts to manifest as general coordinate transformation covariant, we extracted the part containing $h$ in $\beta$ to recover $\overline{e}$ to $e$.
+Thus, $\beta$ is obviously a tensor under a general coordinate transformation.
+Here we can omit the fluctuation $\beta$ because it acquires mass$\sim \lambda/l_p$ and the average $\langle \beta^2\rangle^{1/2}/B $ will be suppressed by volume.
 A similar discussion can be found in Ref. \cite{stringtheory} by Polyakov.
+Therefore, the original flat-curvature constraint term $S_B$ Eq. (\ref{S_B}) now contributes an Einstein action term, which is:

-Integrations of $\psi$ and $c$ also induce quadratic action of $h$ as well as interaction of $h$.
-Since the topological invariance can not be broken at any energy scale, the low energy effective action should possess diffeomorphism invariance and all possible local terms should be contributed by the higher-order expansions of $h$ from Hilbert-Einstein action $R$.
+where $R$ is the curvature with respect to the emerging metric $g_{\mu\nu}=e^a_\mu e_{a\nu} $.
+The determinants brought about by $\psi,c$ and ghosts can be regularized using the heat kernel method\cite{heat1,heat2}, which contributes some $\overline{R}^2$ terms (including combinations of the Ricci tensor and the Riemann tensor).
+At the same time, integrations of $\psi$ and $c$ induce quadratic and interaction terms of $h$.
+Since the general covariance can not be broken at any energy scale, the low-energy effective action should possess diffeomorphism invariance.
+All possible local terms should be contributed by the higher-order expansions of $h$ from the Hilbert-Einstein action $R$ and its higher-order products.
+In other words, we can always replace $\overline{R}$ (obtained from the heat kernel method) in effective action with $R$.
+By power counting, these higher-order terms would be suppressed by $l_p^2$, thus the possible effective action reads:

-In principle, all our discussions can be implemented to cases with generic background $\bar e^{a}_{\mu}$ as well.
-To derive the one-loop effective action, the determinant brought by $\psi,c$ and ghosts can be regularized using the heat kernel method\cite{heat1,heat2}:

-where $b$ denotes the cosmological constant and $\overline{R}$ is the scalar curvature with respect to $\overline{e}^{a}_{\mu}$.
-Both $a$ and $b$ depend on $B$.
-Variation with respect to $\overline{e}^{a}_{\mu}$ gives rise to the vacuum Einstein equation.
-Variation with respect to $B$ will generate a relation between $B$ and $\overline{R}$.
-In the semi-classical limit, both $B$ and $\overline{e}^{a}_{\mu}$ can be solved self-consistently.
-Finally, if we only consider the quantum fluctuations induced by $h$ and omit the quantum fluctuations $\beta$ for $B$ field, the $\bar e_\mu^a$ can be replaced by $e_\mu^a$ in the above equation and we will derive the usual Einstein-Carton action with a cosmological constant term.
+where we perform a constant conformal transformation $g\rightarrow B^{-1}g$ to normalize the overall factor and $\Lambda'=-36 \lambda^2 (Bl_p)^{-2}$.
+The above effective action is exactly the Einstein action with negative cosmological constant, which arises from an underlying SUSY TQFT with generalized symmetry at UV scale.